unitedstates/congress-legislators/README.md

 * youtube: The current official YouTube username of the legislator.
 * youtube_id: The current official YouTube channel ID of the legislator.
 * instagram: The current official Instagram handle of the legislator.
+* instagram_id: The numeric ID of the current official Instagram handle of the legislator.
 * facebook: The username of the current official Facebook presence of the legislator.
 * facebook_id: The numeric ID of the current official Facebook presence of the legislator.